DenisIzmaylov/flux2/README.md

 #Flux2
 Take it easy!
-Simple and clean Flux-implementation.
+Clean and simple Flux-implementation.

 Installation
 ------------